alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 ![Red GUI](Sending%20Text%20Messages%20with%20Red%20and%20Twilio_1.png?raw=true "Sending Text Messages with Red and Twilio")

 It contains an input field for the destination phone number, another input field for the body of the message and a "Send" button.
 Pretty simple.
 Let's build this!
-(Oh..., and let's do it in 50 lines of code or less.)
+(Oh..., and let's do it in 50 lines of code or less, no Xcode, Visual Studio or things like that, Red has the "batteries included".)

 ## Setting Up for Development

 To get started make sure you have:
 - A Twilio account [(sign up for a free Twilio account here)](https://www.twilio.com/try-twilio])
 - A Twilio phone number [(buy a phone number)](https://www.twilio.com/console/phone-numbers/search)

+Next, let's install the Red toolchain.
+It comes as a single one-megabyte executable file, and we'll download it from here: http://www.red-lang.org/p/download.html

+The download is named red-[something], where [something] has to do with versioning, (on Windows, the file also has an .exe extension).

+### Installing Red on macOS

+### Installing Red on Windows

 <hr />